nataly247/python-dev-paph/README.md

 Data Visualization and Data Analysis are highly developing fields activly using Python language.

-Artificial Intelligence and Machine Learning.
+Artificial Intelligence and Machine Learning are fields there Python is gaining its popularity.

+This Path also covers Python for Finance Analysis and Algotrading which are my fields of interest.
+And creating Blockchain with Python.

 ## The Fundamentals